2002 Alabama gubernatorial election: Aftermath

+Riley's victory was controversial and caused many commentators to recall the Florida election recount of 2000.

 In response to the allegation of a "computer glitch", Siegelman later stated: "[N]ow one would expect that if there was some kind of computer glitch or some kind of computer programming error, that it might have affected more than one race, but it further raised suspicions about vote stealing when the votes came back and they were certified, and the only person who lost votes was Don Siegelman, the Democrat, and the only person who gained votes was Bob Riley, the Republican."

 A number of analyses of the competing claims were undertaken at the time, with conflicting results.
 In one such study, Auburn University political scientist James H. Gundlach concluded that a detailed analysis of the returns, compared with 1998 results and returns from undisputed counties, "strongly suggests a systematic manipulation of the voting results."
 The Gundlach study also suggested a mechanism by which this could have been effected, and proposed a conclusion that Siegelman won.
 An earlier analysis reported by the Associated Press, using a less sophisticated comparison of gubernatorial and legislative returns, was claimed to indicate that the revised returns were more accurate, and that Riley probably won.
 The Gundlach paper offers a refutation of the conclusions of the Associated Press study.

 Largely as a result of this controversy, the Alabama Legislature later amended the election code to provide for automatic, supervised recounts in close races.
-Riley took office January 20, 2003.